Floating block method for quantum Monte Carlo simulations: Introduction

 One basic linear algebra operation that would be extremely useful is the calculation of inner products between energy eigenstates corresponding with different quantum Hamiltonians.
 Calculating eigenstate inner products within the framework of quantum Monte Carlo simulations would allow for the construction of fast and accurate emulators using eigenvector continuation \cite{Frame:2017fah} for systems that might otherwise be inaccessible using other methods.
 Another potential application is the ability to use quantum Monte Carlo simulations to design time-dependent Hamiltonians $H(t)$ for efficient adiabatic quantum computing \cite{farhi2000quantum, farhi2001quantum}.
 The initial Hamiltonian $H(0)$ is any trivial Hamiltonian whose ground state can be prepared on a quantum computer, and the final Hamiltonian $H(T)$ is the quantum Hamiltonian of interest.
 Starting from the ground state of $H(0)$ and slowly evolving with $H(t)$, one can accurately prepare the ground state of $H(T)$ when $T$ is sufficiently large.
 Quantum Monte Carlo simulations on classical computers can be used to optimally select $H(0)$ and the time-dependent path $H(t)$ such that the inner products between ground states at times $t$ and $t+dt$ remain as large as possible for each $t$, thereby reducing the need for very slow time evolution.
 These calculations require calculations of inner products between the ground states corresponding to $H(t)$ and $H(t+dt)$.
+This information can also be used to compute Berry connections, curvatures, and phases associated with cyclical adiabatic evolution \cite{Berry:1984jv}.
 After preparing the ground state of the desired Hamiltonian $H(T)$, the quantum computer could then be used to perform real-time dynamics that would otherwise be beyond classical computing capabilities.

 In this work, we introduce a quantum Monte Carlo algorithm called the floating block method that computes the inner product between two eigenstates produced by two different Hamiltonians.
 This is achieved by performing Euclidean time evolution for the two Hamiltonians and interleaving the corresponding time blocks.
 We demonstrate the floating block method using nuclear lattice simulations and eigenvector continuation to build emulators for the energies of $^4$He, $^8$Be, $^{12}$C, and $^{16}$O nuclei over a range of local and non-local interaction couplings.